 The best time to cut lavender flowers is before the buds start to open, that is when the oils are the most potent.
 Harvest lavender in the morning for more concentrated oils.

-If you waited too long to harvest and the flowers have already opened, don’t worry.
+If you waited too long to harvest, and the flowers have already opened, don’t worry.
 You can still cut the flowers and use them in your recipes and crafts, the oils just won’t be as potent.
+Learn exactly how to harvest lavender from your garden here.

 How To Dry Lavender Flowers